Follow Your Calling to Help Others With Our Bachelor of Social Work Online

 Many Walden degree-seeking students—67%—receive some form of financial aid.* Create a customized plan that makes sense for you.

 *Source: Walden University’s Office of Financial Aid.
 Data reports as of 2018.Find Ways to Save

-Receive up to a $5,000 Walden Leading Social Change Grant if you reside in the U.S. and start this program on November 29, 2021.
+Receive up to a $4,000 Walden Leading Social Change Grant and Tech Fee waived for the first term if you reside in the U.S. and start this program on May 30, 2022.
 Contact one of our Enrollment Specialists to learn more.Get Started Now

-A Bachelor of Social Work online degree can prepare you to pursue career options such as:2
+A Bachelor of Social Work online degree can academically prepare you to pursue career options such as:3

 As a graduate of our online BSW program, you will be able to: